DACRIN logo

 DACRIN research

-DACRIN member organisations have supported over 30 research projects to date including cutting edge national and international clinical trials targeting a range of AOD therapeutic areas including opioid use disorder, methamphetamine dependence and treatment resistant cannabis dependence.
+DACRIN is dedicated to conducting and supporting clinical research led by investigators.
+The focus is on enhancing the safety, efficiency, clinical outcomes, and client experiences of AOD services.
+Our member organisations have supported over 30 research projects, including cutting-edge national and international clinical trials targeting AOD therapeutic areas such as opioid use disorder, methamphetamine dependence, and treatment-resistant cannabis dependence.

 Find out more about our research.